-- Get information about the hardware installed in your computer, such as the amount of RAM and the capacity of the storage device. - Change the system configuration information. - Set or change user-selectable options such as the user password, enabling or disabling base devices, and configuring hard drive settings.
+- Get information about the hardware installed in your computer, such as the amount of RAM and the capacity of the storage device. - Change the system configuration information. - Set or change a user-selectable option, such as the user password, type of storage device that is installed, and enable or disable base devices.